GSA/piv-guides/_devconfig/ssh.md

 ## Hardware and software requirements

-- Windows-based Workstation or Computer
+- Windows-based workstation or computer
-- PuTTY Application
+- PuTTY application
-- Pageant Application
+- Pageant application

 > _**Note:**  You will download the required applications during the steps below._